Panera Bread: Ordering and delivery

-Rebranding, acquisitions, and use of technology
+Rebranding, acquisitions and use of technology

+2010s

-Paradise Bakery & Café locations were rebranded in September 2015 as Panera Bread.
+Every Paradise Bakery & Café location was rebranded in September 2015 as Panera Bread.

 In the fourth quarter of 2015, Panera acquired a majority stake in Tatte Bakery & Cafe, a bakery-cafe concept chain with locations in the Boston area, later opening in metro Washington D.C.

 On March 23, 2016, Panera opened its 2,000th location, a cafe in Elyria, Ohio.

 In January 2017, Panera announced its food menu was free of artificial colors, flavors, sweeteners, and preservatives.

 JAB Holding Company acquired the company on July 11, 2017, for $7.5 billion.

-Panera announced on November 8, 2017, that founder Ron Shaich was stepping down as CEO, and company president Blaine Hurst would take over.
+On November 8, 2017, Panera announced that founder Ron Shaich was stepping down as CEO, and company president Blaine Hurst would take over.
 Shaich remained chairman.
 The company also announced the acquisition of Au Bon Pain.

 Panera divested Tatte Bakery & Café to Act III Holdings, LLC, owned by Shaich in January 2018.

 In January 2018, the company formed a consulting business to help restaurants remove artificial ingredients from their menus.

-On April 2, 2018, Brian Krebs reported that the Panera Bread website had leaked between 7 million and 37 million customer records — including names, email and physical addresses, customer loyalty account numbers, birthdays, and the last four digits of the customers' credit card numbers — for at least eight months before the site was taken offline.
+On April 2, 2018, Brian Krebs reported that the Panera Bread website had leaked between 7 million and 37 million customer records— including names, email, and physical addresses, customer loyalty account numbers, birthdays, and last four digits of the customers' credit card numbers— for at least eight months before the site was taken offline.
 Panera was notified privately about the vulnerability in August 2017 but failed to fix it until after it was disclosed publicly eight months later.
 Panera said the leak affected fewer than 10,000 customers and had been fixed.